 Research: My work addresses the community resilience and the politics of belonging among rural herders in Turkana, northwestern Kenya.
 As urbanisation and rapid economic stratification have pushed many herding communities to the periphery, I am studying the ways that language, landscape, and livelihood create a basis for community formation around a shared sense of place and identity.
 My two years of fieldwork involved research across an urban-rural transect in Turkana County, with a focus on herders living on the remote plains near the Kenya-Uganda border.
 With the implementation of the Kalobeyei refugee settlement in Turkana West, I have also investigated the implications of these community dynamics for humanitarian and development practice, including self-reliance policies.

-Other research interests: Mobility, language, refugees, infrastructure
+Other research interests: Mobility, pastoralism, social change, refugees, infrastructure

-2015 Centres and Peripheries: Rethinking Binaries in Kenya and East Africa, Oct 30-31, British Institute in East Africa, Nairobi
+2015.
+The Rise of Urban Centres Among "People of the Periphery": herders responding to devolution and development in Turkana.
+At: Rethinking Binaries in Kenya and East Africa, Oct 30-31, British Institute in East Africa, Nairobi